-- All emails, documents, images or other recorded information held or used by the Contractor is Personal Information, as defined and referred to in clause 23.3, and therefore considered Confidential Information.
+- All emails, documents, images or other recorded information held or used by the Contractor is Personal Information, as defined and referred to in the J&S Drilling Terms of Trade clause 23.3, and therefore considered Confidential Information.
 The Contractor acknowledges its obligation in relation to the handling, use, disclosure and processing of Personal Information pursuant to the Privacy Act 1988 (“the Act”) including the Part IIIC of the Act being Privacy Amendment (Notifiable Data Breaches) Act 2017 (NDB) and any statutory requirements, where relevant in a European Economic Area (“EEA”), under the EU Data Privacy Laws (including the General Data Protection Regulation “GDPR”) (collectively, “EU Data Privacy Laws”).
 The Contractor acknowledges that in the event it becomes aware of any data breaches and/or disclosure of the Client’s Personal Information, held by the Contractor that may result in serious harm to the Client, the Contractor will notify the Client in accordance with the Act and/or the GDPR.
 Any release of such Personal Information must be in accordance with the Act and the GDPR (where relevant) and must be approved by the Client by written consent, unless subject to an operation of law.

 (a) IP address, browser, email client type and other similar details;